dvhart/pdx86-tools/README.md

 fixes

 At this point, most patches continue through the above path into testing and for-next for the next merge window.
-Some patches which either fix bugs or add DMI matches and quirks, or otherwise trivial patches, are added to fixes.
 0-day watches all branches, so it gets testing there as well and some additional manually builds from me so I don't accidentally break something in the rc period.

+Patches flow through the branches as follows, always starting with testing:

+    testing -> for-next -> master (merge window)
+                        |
+                  (cherry-pick)
+                        |
+                        -> fixes-> master (rc cycle)

+Linus has expressed a preference for cherry-picking of fixes from our own development trees, rather than merging them in from the fixes branch or RC tags as that runs the risk of pulling in changes from other developers.
+This means we will deliver fixes twice: once during the rc cycle, and once during the merge window.
+When this happens, the pdx86-tag script will catch the duplicate commits and prompt for confirmation before creating the tag.
+We must note this in the pull request to Linus, explaining these duplicates were fixes delivered during the rc cycle but kept in the development branch to avoid conflicts with subsequent patches.

+Note: We should monitor our fixes branch and if Linus' concerns are warranted, or if we would be better off merging the fixes branch into for-next after he merges it, thus avoiding the issue with duplicate patches.

+In the rare event of a late rc cycle fix (rc6+), we may not have as much time as we would like to run through testing and for-next before cherry-picking a patch to fixes.
+In those cases, we will have to fast track the fix and explicitly discuss those cases to avoid errors.

 First, the initial goal.
 I would like to improve the number of reviews patches to platform-drivers-x86 receive.
 Having someone I can rely on to be paying